Paullllllllllllllllll/AutoExcerpter/README.md

 - JPEG compression optimization for API transmission
 - All processing happens in memory to prevent race conditions and improve performance

-**4. Transcription via OpenAI Responses API**
+**4. Transcription via LangChain**

-Each preprocessed image is sent to OpenAI's Responses API with:
+Each preprocessed image is sent to the configured LLM provider through LangChain with:
 - A detailed system prompt instructing the model to perform verbatim transcription
 - Structured JSON schema defining the expected output format
 - Configuration for reasoning effort and text verbosity (from model.yaml)
 - Model parameters including max_output_tokens and service tier settings
+- Automatic capability guarding to filter unsupported parameters based on model

 The API returns structured JSON containing:
 - Full verbatim transcription with markdown formatting